 Don't be duped by the fact this is a made-for-cable movie.
 The subject matter isn't one that gets covered by your average film: it focuses on the way three women in three different decades ('50s, '70s, '90s) deal with unplanned pregnancies and consider abortions.

-This was Callie Khouri's first screenplay, and she went on to win a Best Original Screenplay Oscar for it.
+Callie Khouri's first screenplay, and she went on to win a Best Original Screenplay Oscar for it.
 Focused on a female friendship, it swerved the usual rom-com ending expected of a film starring two women.
 Instead of embracing their relationships with men, the female outlaws would rather continue along their own path, no matter how deadly that gets.
+6 'The Watermelon Woman'

 So, sure, things look bleak in the film industry for women.
 But life's just as full of highs as lows.
 Don't forget to celebrate the moments when women have enjoyed immense success in controlling their own depiction in movies.